-All of these examples is not a real reason why you want to be in a relationship.
+All of these examples are not the real reason why you want to be in a relationship.

-It’s true that everyone wants to feel special, safe, secure, to be loved, and cherished.
-And there’s no point of getting into a relationship if your partner doesn’t make you feel happy, take away your loneliness and make you feel great about yourself right?
+It is true that everyone wants to feel special, safe, secure, beloved, and cherished.
+And there’s no point in getting into a relationship if your partner doesn’t make you feel happy, take away your loneliness and make you feel great about yourself right?

 But if you think carefully, this is not fair.
 You’re expecting your future partner to prepare something for you, and you’re doing nothing!

 Dr. Margeret Paul, Ph.D., co-creator of Inner Bonding and popular writer for Huffington Post said something like this:

 “When two people come together because they want to learn together, grow together, heal together, share their time and companionship, and share their love and passion, they have a good chance of creating a lasting, loving relationship.”

 This is a good point highlighted by Dr. Margeret.
 So, instead of hoping for something from your future partner, how about if you also prepare something in return.
 By learning how to love yourself, cherish yourself, and make yourself feel special.
 You are actually ready to share your love and share your best version of yourself with your future partner.